oracle-livelabs/oci/security-experience/walk-through-security/walk-through-security.md

-# Lab 3: Go for a walk through OCI Security
+# Go for a walk through OCI Security

 ## Introduction